 The total annual cost of invasive non-native species to the British economy is estimated at approximately £1.7 billion.
-This is said to be a conservative figure and does not include indirect costs which could be substantially higher.
+This is said to be a conservative figure and does not include indirect costs which could be substantially higher (Williams et al, 2010).

 Almost two thirds of our non-native plant species in England are of European origin.
 The next most frequent continent of origin for terrestrial and freshwater plants is North America.
 Non-native freshwater fish species in GB originate mainly from North America and European/Asian continent equally.
-Australasia is the origin of 38 animals 9 plants that have become established in GB.
+Australasia is the origin of 38 animals 9 plants that have become established in GB (Roy et al, 2012).

-Plantlife's top 20 invasive non-native species which threaten the UK's flora include:
+Plantlife's 'Dirty dozen' invasive non-native species which threaten the UK's flora include:

 The UK Technical Advisory Group on the Water Framework Directive have listed aquatic non-native species according to their level of impact.
 The table can be accessed by clicking here.

-Total annual costs of Japanese knotweed to the British economy is estimated at £166 million.
+Total annual costs of Japanese knotweed to the British economy is estimated at £166 million (Williams et al, 2010).

-Total annual cost of Japanese knotweed control at riparian habitats (excluding lakesides) in Great Britain was estimated at £5,636, 698.
+Total annual cost of Japanese knotweed control at riparian habitats (excluding lakesides) in Great Britain was estimated at £5,636, 698 (Williams et al, 2010).

-£2m was spent to eradicate Japanese Knotweed on one 2 hectare development site.
+£2m was spent to eradicate Japanese Knotweed on one 2 hectare development site (Williams et al, 2010).

-9.2% of rivers and cannals in England and Wales are infested with Japanese knotweed and 3.1% in Scotland.
+9.2% of rivers and canals in England and Wales are infested with Japanese knotweed and 3.1% in Scotland (Williams et al, 2010).

 Japanese Knotweed is listed by the World Conservation Union (IUCN) as one of the world's 100 worst invasive species.
 Click here for the full list.

-Japanese Knotweed grows vigorously at a rate of up to a metre a month, including through tarmac, concrete and drains, causing damage to roads and buildings costing the millions of pounds to remove each year.
+Japanese Knotweed grows vigorously at a rate of up to a metre a month, including through tarmac, concrete and drains, causing damage to roads and buildings costing the millions of pounds to remove each year (Cabi, 2014).

-£13.9m of damage per year caused by deer vehicle collisions (many of which were non-native species).
+£13.9m of damage per year estimated to be caused by deer vehicle collisions (many of which were non-native species) (Lanbgein & Putman, 2006).

-£11m to eradicate rhododendron from a national park in Wales.
+£11m estimated to be the cost that would be required to eradicate rhododendron from a national park in Wales (Postnote, 2008).

-£120,000 spent by one water works on modifications to cope with Zebra Mussels.
+£100,000 spent by one water works on modifications to cope with Zebra Mussels (Williams et al, 2010)

-£10m estimated cost to British timber industry of squirrel damage to beech, sycamore and oak woodland.
+£10m estimated cost to British timber industry of squirrel damage to beech, sycamore and oak woodland (Booy et al, 2008).

-£1m delay was caused to a road development scheme while waiting to treat Japanese Knotweed.
+£1m delay was caused to a road development scheme while waiting to treat Japanese Knotweed (Booy et al, 2008).

 A Scottish Government report estimated the potential Net Economic Value loss to Scotland of the introduction of the salmon parasite Gyrodactylus salaris at £633 million with severe consequences for rural communities.